Smith's LIV switch puts another Aussie Cameron in Presidents Cup frame

-Sydney man Davis, world number 67 and a one-time winner on the U.S. PGA Tour, was named among Trevor Immelman's six captain's picks for the Sept.
-22-25 event at Quail Hollow against the United States.
+Sydney man Davis, world number 67 and a one-time winner on the US PGA Tour, was named among Trevor Immelman's six captain's picks for the Sep 22-25 event at Quail Hollow against the United States.

 With the PGA Tour banning players who have signed up to the Saudi-backed LIV circuit, it will be a much-reduced Internationals team bidding to end a long losing streak since the drawn 2003 tournament in South Africa.